-10.4.4 Scrapers
+10.4.5 Scrapers

-Two scrapers, one in the horizontal and the other in the vertical plane, will be installed.
+Two scrapers, one in the horizontal and the other in the vertical plane will be installed.
 They are moved inside the vacuum chamber by a stepper motor in order to intercept the beam or to reduce the physical aperture.
 The beam profile and the dynamic acceptance can in this way be obtained.
 One scraper will be installed in the diagnostic straight section and the other at a position to have maximum amplitude.
+The measurement is performed for the horizontal and the vertical directions separately.